-This past month of home-ownership has been a complete whirlwind.…
+This past month has been a whirl wind to say…

 One of the most frequently asked questions people have for me in regards to our house is “What are you doing for a Kitchen?” and I try my best to explain what our temporary arrangement is.
 The truth is, we actually have a really sweet make-shift area that’s ideal for what we need right now.
 I mean, it would be nice if we had a dishwasher and a stove, but for now, what we have is perfect for the space we have.
 Before our “Kitchen” I was preparing food on our table, and it was always a mess with crumbs, splatter and spill which didn’t make for a enjoyable eating experience.
 We decided make a temporary Kitchen in the front closet by the stairs, since that’s where it fits the best, practically.
 Brandon and I went back and forth a lot on whether or not we would go out and buy some cheap particle board counters from Home Depot or not.
 Did we really want to spend money on something temporary that would be tossed out in 6 months?
 Or, do we want to put the time and effort into building something?
 You take a guess on which choice we ended up picking…